-The treatment team includes the family, the direct care worker, the supervisor, and can also include the oncall professional.
-The recommendation for use of a restraint can come from the family, direct care worker, the supervisor or the on-call professional.
-In no circumstance is restraint permitted on a child's treatment plan without the consent of the family.
-If a family disagrees with the concern that a more restrictive intervention is warranted, a meeting with the family and provider agency is necessary.
-During this meeting, all of the lesser-restrictive techniques that have been implemented with the child are identified for the family and the situation are discussed.
+In no circumstance is restraint permitted on a child's plan without the consent of the family.
+If a family disagrees with the concern that a more restrictive intervention is warranted, a meeting with the family and provider agency is required.
+During this meeting, all of the lesser-restrictive techniques that have been implemented with the child must be identified for the family and a plan must be developed.